KevinInkjet/KevinInkjet/README.md

 - 👋 Hi, I’m @KevinInkjet
 - 👀 I’m interested in Artificial Inteligence and physics
-- 🌱 I’m currently studying Computer Science
+- 🌱 I have a bacherlor's degree in Computer Science

 <!---
 KevinInkjet/KevinInkjet is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.